 Open daily 10a.m.-10p.m.

-The original restaurant on Palma a block from the Zócalo, was for many years a rather stuﬀy, forgotten veteran.
+The original restaurant on Palma a block from the Zócalo, was, for many years, a rather stuﬀy and forgotten veteran.
 But the grandchildren of the founder have spiffed up the dining rooms and revamped the extensive menu and it has become a good place to sample both traditional and “nueva cocina Mexicana.”
-A larger branch is in the Hilton Alameda (built on the site of the Hotel del Prado which was destroyed in the earthquake of 1985.)
-Both offer the same changing menu featuring many interesting dishes such as tortas de huautzontles, tortilla de huevo con escamoles (ant eggs), esquites (fresh corn with chile and cream), and seasonal ingredients such as huitlacoche (corn mushroom) and bacalao (salt cod).
-Cardenal is particularly recommendable for a traditional Mexican breakfast: sweet rolls are house-baked.
+A larger branch is in the lobby of the Hilton Alameda (built on the site of the Hotel del Prado which was destroyed in the earthquake of 1985.)
+Both offer the same changing menu featuring many interesting dishes such as tortas de huautzontles, tortilla de huevo con escamoles (ant eggs), esquites (fresh corn with chile and cream) and seasonal ingredients such as huitlacoche (corn mushroom) and bacalao (salt cod).
+Cardenal is particularly recommendable for a traditional Mexican breakfast: sweet rolls are house-baked and nata - like English clotted cream defies dieters.
 The original Palma restaurant is more old-fashioned and homey, while the newer branch offers contemporary glamour.

 Palma 23, (between Cinco de Mayo and Madero)